BurnoutDV/EpisodeNames/README.md

 - [ ] Logic functions that keep internal numbering consistent
 - [ ] Styling - different colors than default
 - [ ] Import/Export of data
+- [ ] Use proper tools for i18n and not some thrown together gobbligob

 ## Ideas